 For example, it has become common for mortgage approval and product comparison services to use fintech in order to provide you with quicker and better results that best align with your credentials.
 Fintech has also had a big impact on how people save and spend their money, and specifically, the investment management and wealth management sectors.

 However, fintech also affects a range of industries other than pure finance.
-For example, if you have a black box installed in your car, this telematics device will use fintech to determine the cost of your insurance by collecting and analysing data and statistics on how you drive.
+For example, if you have a black box installed in your car, this telematics device is a form of fintech used to determine the cost of your insurance by collecting and analysing data and statistics on how you drive.

 You probably also use fintech in some form each time you complete simple tasks such as mobile banking, including: